Cobalt is uncompromising in its core values. They provide the foundation for how we execute our business:

 Over the next several years, through focused exploration and appraisal, Cobalt will leverage its world-class deepwater portfolio to also become a company layered with project development and production, delivering greater value to its shareholders.
 Our demonstrated track record of exploration excellence, combined with a disciplined plan for future oil production, position the company exceptionally well for long-term value creation.

 Through our discriminating “first mover” approach, Cobalt has compiled an impressive and unique portfolio of assets in highly attractive oil prone basins and countries.
 Cobalt operates the majority of these assets, thereby influencing the pace of operations and enhancing value creation.
 We acquire the industry’s best subsurface and seismic data to identify deepwater oil reservoirs trapped in subsalt and pre-salt layers in the deepwaters of the U.S. Gulf of Mexico and West Africa.

-To date, Cobalt has drilled four wells in the Northern Kwanza Pre-salt Basin offshore Angola, and one well in the Pre-salt deepwater region offshore Gabon.
-All of these wells have been successful in finding Pre-salt hydrocarbons.
+To date, Cobalt has drilled six wells in the Northern Kwanza pre-salt Basin offshore Angola, and one well in the pre-salt deepwater region offshore Gabon.
+All of these wells have been successful in finding pre-salt hydrocarbons.
 This is a remarkable and a highly unusual start in establishing a position in such an immense new regional play.

 Gulf of Mexico